truthcoin/www.truthcoin.info/_posts/2016-12-05-protocol-upgrade-terminology.md

 ### 2. Poor Logical Foundation

-As the 5th bullet point (above) reveals, the soft fork label is not only unclear, but it is also self-contradictory.
+As the 5th bullet point (above) reveals, **the soft fork label is not only unclear, but it is also self-contradictory**.

 In fact, out of necessity, Bullet #5 has already moved into new name for itself: the ['evil fork'](http://gnusha.org/bitcoin-wizards/2015-12-30.log).